 Alyssa Duke has been involved in theatre since her elementary school days.
-Some of her most favorite productions over the years include Godspell, It’s A Wonderful Life, Pride and Prejudice, and Camelot.
+Some of her most favorite productions over the years include GODSPELL, IT’S A WONDERFUL LIFE, PRIDE AND PREJUDICE, and CAMELOT.
 She is currently working towards her BA in Theatre Arts with an emphasis in Education at the University of North Texas.
-Alyssa has been working with Artie’s Playhouse since 2011, assistant directing and directing Rumple-Steal-Skin and Charlotte’s Web.
+Alyssa has been working with Artie’s Playhouse since 2011, assistant directing and directing RUMPLE-STEAL-SKIN and CHARLOTTE’S WEB.
 She also owns a children’s party entertainment company where she performs as iconic, princess characters.
 Alyssa is so excited to be joining the Artisan teaching team!

 Gina Gwozdz started her dance career as Miss High Kick and Lieutenant Officer of her high school dance/drill team.
 She continued to study dance over the summers at Broadway Dance Center in New York and in college at St. Mary’s College, Notre Dame, where she co-founded the Notre Dame Breakdancing Chapter.
 Since then, Gina has performed for Cirque Dreams Coobrila, Six Flags, and Casa Manana’s production of JOSEPH AND THE AMAZING TECHNICOLOR DREAMCOAT at the Bass Hall.
 Her breakout role in musical theater was playing Anita in WEST SIDE STORY at the Artisan Center Theater receiving her first nomination for Best Supporting Actress and winning The Column’s Chita Rivera Dance Award in 2009.

 Jennifer Johnson more than anything is a veteran Mom.
 She loves kids, especially the small ones.
 She has served as the director of the children’s program in her church congregation for multiple years and has led and directed musical programs and theatrical performances.
 She has six years of training in dance and theater and more than anything loves to watch the individual growth that comes from the stage and everything around it.

 Melanie Lewis has a BA in Theatre from Texas Christian University.
 She earned her teacher certification from the Masters program at University of North Texas.
 Melanie has taught Theatre for 6-12 grades and 7th grade English for 5 years in public and private schools.
-She could be seen playing Martha in The Promise in Glen Rose, TX during this time as well.
+She could be seen playing Martha in THE PROMISE in Glen Rose, TX during this time as well.
 After the birth of her first child, Melanie chose to spend most of the day at home with her three kids, ages 2, 4 and 5.
 She’s spent the last 5 years of evenings and summers teaching acting and musical theatre classes in area theatres and after school programs.
 She has directed a plethora of shows for students ages 2-62 including THE SOUND OF MUSIC, LYLE THE CROCODILE, BABES IN TOYLAND, BUNNICLUA, THE LITTLE PRINCESS, THE LION, THE WITCH AND THE WARDROBE, FOLLOW THAT RABBIT, DISNEY’S JUNGLE BOOK JR. and many more.

 Michael Pandolfo has been singing and dancing since the age of seven and has a long history with Artisan Center Theater.
 From acting, to directing, to teaching, Michael has done it all.
 Having received classical voice training for ten years, he is currently a member of the Fort Worth Opera Chorus.
 He has studied dance from a very young age, learning avidly from tap masters Gracey Tune, Eli Holly and Abi Abel.
 His most recent theatre credits include ANYTHING GOES and JOSEPH AND THE AMAZING TECHNICOLOR DREAMCOAT here at Artisan, ALL HANDS ON DECK (on tour), PARADE, THE SECRET GARDEN at Casa Mañana, and TOSCA and THE MIKADO with the Fort Worth Opera.
 Michael is thrilled to start teaching this semester and hopes you’ll join him for a tip tippidy tap time!

 Stephanie is thrilled to be teaching Creative Movement as a part of the Artisan Acting Academy team.
-The bulk of her performing experience has been at Six Flags Over Texas where she has performed in multiple shows including The Big Time Revue, Honky Tonk Christmas, Howl, and Celebrate Texas.
-This summer she appeared in Artisan’s The Ark as Sariah and in The Epic Theatre’s production of Thoroughly Modern Millie as Miss Dorothy.
+The bulk of her performing experience has been at Six Flags Over Texas where she has performed in multiple shows including THE BIG TIME REVUE, HONKY TONK CHRISTMAS, HOWL, and CELEBRATE TEXAS.
+This summer she appeared in Artisan’s THE ARK as Sariah and in The Epic Theatre’s production of THOROUGHLY MODERN MILLIE as Miss Dorothy.